arunkd13/arunkd13.github.io/content/blog/no-poo.md

-I still fancy myself thinking, the marketing team of Procter and Gamble got word of my findings and has spent crores of rupees [on this ad](https://www.youtube.com/watch?v=TMGQXeN6iqg) to shame back into using their product.
+I still fancy myself thinking, the marketing team of Procter and Gamble got word of my findings and has spent crores of rupees [on this ad](https://www.youtube.com/watch?v=TMGQXeN6iqg) to shame me back into using their product.
+"Dandruff thirumba varave varathu", they plead, with the sincerity of a car salesman.